CyroMania/PathogenPeril/README.md

 Here is a simple list of the current controls for User Input:

-WASD / Arrow Keys - Move Around Game Board.
+WASD / Arrow Keys - Move Around Game Board.\
-Escape - Open the pause Menu.
+Escape Key - Open the pause Menu or Deselect current unit if selected.\
+Left Mouse Button - Select and Deselect Units.
+Also interact with buttons.

 The same information and other helpful tips can also be found in the application.